wingkeet/usb-dev/README.md

 ### Usage
 Play with the buttons on your controller.
 You should see some text output.
-To exit the program, press the X button on your controller.
-Below is a sample run of the program:
+To activate rumble, press the A button.
+To exit the program, press the X button.
+Below is a sample run of the program when both the A button and the X button are pressed at the same time:
 ```
 libusb v1.0.23.11397 (http://libusb.info)
 Device opened